Desquamation: Physiologic desquamation

 Keratinocytes are the predominant cells of the epidermis, the outermost layer of the skin.
 Living keratinocytes reside in the basal, spinous, or granular layers of the epidermis.
-The outermost layer of the epidermis is called the Stratum corneum and it is composed of terminally differentiated keratinocytes, the Corneocytes.
+The outermost layer of the epidermis is called the stratum corneum and it is composed of terminally differentiated keratinocytes called the corneocytes.
 In the absence of disease, desquamation occurs when corneocytes are individually shed unnoticeably from the surface of the skin.
 Typically the time it takes for a corneocyte to be formed and then shed is about 14 weeks but this time can vary depending on the anatomical location that the skin is covering.
 For example, desquamation occurs more slowly at acral (palm and sole) surfaces and more rapidly where the skin is thin, such as the eyelids.
-Normal desquamation can be visualized by immersing skin in warm or hot water.
-This induces the outermost layer of corneocytes to shed, such as is the case after a hot shower or bath.
+Normal desquamation can be visualized by immersing skin in warm or hot water; inducing the outermost layer of corneocytes to shed (such as is the case after a hot shower or bath).

 Corneocytes are held together by corneodesmosomes.
 In order for desquamation to occur these corneodesmosome connections must be degraded.
 Keratinocytes residing in the stratum granulosum produce corneodesmosome-degrading kallikrein family members, especially KLK1, KLK5, and KLK7.
-Kallikreins are serine proteases.
-They are packaged within lamellar bodies and released into the intercellular space between the keratinocytes as they transition into becoming corneocytes.
-To prevent premature desquamation, granular layer keratincoytes also produce kallikrein-inhibitory proteins.
+Kallikreins are serine proteases; packaged within the lamellar bodies and released into the intercellular space between the keratinocytes as they transition into becoming corneocytes.
+To prevent premature desquamation, granular layer keratinocytes also produce kallikrein-inhibitory proteins.

 At acral surfaces, desquamation occurs more slowly because granular layer keratinocytes downregulate expression of KLK1 and KLK7 and upregulate expression of protease inhibitors, including the KLK5-specific SPINK9 and the cysteine protease inhibitors CSTA and CST3.
 Slowing the process of corneocyte desquamation allows acral (palm and sole) skin to form a thick protective stratum corneum.